Ralston Hall: William Chapman Ralston period (1864–1875)

 In 1864, William Chapman Ralston bought the villa.
 Ralston was a San Francisco businessman and entrepreneur who created the Bank of California.
 For the next few years, Ralston added to the building and grounds, and created one of the “first palatial home on the Peninsula”.
 He hosted many guests at the mansion, including Admiral David Farragut, Vice President Schuyler Colfax, Leland Stanford, Mark Hopkins, Anson Burlingame, James Flood, and Mark Twain.

 After Ralston finished expanding the mansion, it “resembled a hotel with extensive High Victorian architectural interiors; grand entertainment spaces on the main floor; European Renaissance designed pilasters, moldings, columns, interior arches, staircases, and furnishings; a remodeled ballroom, reception hall, and dining room; state-of-the-art ventilation system; imported embossed glass in skylights, doors, and windows; and decoratively painted rooms”.

 Ralston called the estate “Belmont”, and this eventually became the name for the town surrounding the estate.
-Outside of the mansion, the estate had a “ stone carriage house, barns, a bowling alley, greenhouses, servants’ quarters, and a gymnasium with Turkish baths”.
+Outside of the mansion, the estate had a “ stone carriage house, barns, a bowling alley, greenhouses, servants’ quarters, and a gymnasium with Victorian Turkish baths”.
 The estate was built to be self sufficient, with innovative gas and water systems.
 A reservoir was constructed on the property in 1870.

 In 1875 when Ralston himself died, and the Ralston era of the estate ended.
 Before his death, Ralston gave the estate to Senator William Sharon, his business partner.